How to pay your fees

 Scholarships and student loans

-If you have a scholarship or a student loan (including US private loans or US Veterans Benefits), you don’t need to pay your international tuition fees—your scholarship or loan provider will do this for you.
+If you have a fully funded scholarship or a student loan (including US private loans or US Veterans Benefits), you may not need to pay your international tuition fees before you arrive—your scholarship or loan provider will do this for you.

-Send us a scanned or digital copy of your award or scholarship letter to firstname.lastname@example.org.
-You’ll also use your award or scholarship letter to prove your funding to Immigration New Zealand when you’re applying for your student visa.
+Send us a scanned or digital copy of your award or scholarship letter to email@example.com.
+You can also use your award or scholarship letter to prove your funding to Immigration New Zealand when you’re applying for your student visa.